etkaar/Neutrino/README.md

 <small><sup>1</sup> With the exception of the initial *PACKET_TYPE_CLIENT_HELLO1*.</small><br>

+### Examples

+For a short example use `ServerExampleNeutrinoReliable.py` and `ClientExampleNeutrinoReliable.py`, see [here](https://github.com/etkaar/Neutrino/tree/main/source/Python/examples).

 ### Inspector

 The Inspector is used for testing purposes.
 For instance, it interferes with the traffic to trigger the duplicate packet or packet loss detection.